Table of Contents

 To my surprise, it worked.
 Server-side, there was no validation to see whether the email submitted was valid.
 My counter kept going down, but still not fast enough.
 Time to fire up Visual Studio and write a little console app that can automate this task):

 Lo and behold the counter kept going lower:

 And lower.
 So while the moral of the story remains the same as the start of the blog post - never trust the client, how can Final mitigate this?

 - Add server-side validation for the email address.
 If the string is not a valid email, don’t count it towards the invite system.

 - IP-range checks for timing.
-If you have more than an alloted number of requests coming from the same IP address, there is a high-probability that the same client is issuing the request, and therefore invalidating the requests to shift the position in the waitlist.
+If you have more than an allotted number of requests coming from the same IP address, there is a high-probability that the same client is issuing the request, and therefore invalidating the requests to shift the position in the wait list.

-None of the above will make the system absolutely tamper-resistant, but it will add a number of roadblocks that will just make it not worthwile for others to try and game the backend.
+None of the above will make the system absolutely tamper-resistant, but it will add a number of roadblocks that will just make it not worthwhile for others to try and game the back-end.

 - January 16, 2017 - Kyle Rankin, VP of Engineering at Final reached out acknowledging the issue.

 - April 16, 2017 - Verified that the issue has since been fixed.